Sahil11gosaliya/gosaliya_sahil_music_mixer/README.md

-# MUSIC MIXER
-A Music Mixer Project

-# description
+# gosaliya_sahilkumar_svg_icons

-This is a simple one page web application to explore and manipulate the tunes with basic html, css and js functionality by implementing drag and drop.
+This file is a collection of svg icons

 # how to use
-1. Clone the repo / Download the files
-2. Load it in your system
-3. Run it and have fun

-# functionality
-Use your mouse to drag the pieces of music icons into the dragging space and see how it plays.
-You can pick one or multiple at a time.
+copy it
+fork it
+run it

 # contributing

-Sahilkumar Gosaliya - Student at Fanshawe
+Sahilkumar Gosaliya

 # license

 MIT